sdasgup3/Compilers/README.md

-My projects involving compiler frameworks like GCC and LLVM.
+My projects related with compilers.